 I the focused on the dress and added even more shading, as well as the hair and face.
 I also darkened the foreground trees a bit more, and painted the bird in vibrant yellow-orange, echoing the leaves.

-When the painting dried, I removed the painter's tape and remains of the masking fluid.
-I moistened the back of the painting and left it overnight under a huge, heavy book, sandwiched between paper towels, so it completely flattens.
+When the painting dried, I removed the painter’s tape and remains of the masking fluid.
+I moistened the back of the painting and left it overnight under a huge, heavy book, sandwiched between paper towels, so it completely flattens the warped paper.